MamaIceBear/CMPM163Labs/README.md

 How I created them:

 LEFT (Wireframe): I created a basic mesh material in which I set a cyan color and turned on the wireframe mode.
+I inspected the source code from the THREE.JS WEB_GL MATERIALS example learn how to make this.

 RIGHT (Two-Color-Interpolation): I interpolated between "aquamarine" and "perano" to make a smooth tealish gradient as shown within the video tutorial.

 MIDDLE-BOTTOM (Phong): I created a phong material where its color is gray overall and I made its specular, the color when light shines on the material, green with a light-reflection intensity of 30 as shown within the video tutorial.
+Something I would like to create in the future is to make a material that has unique specular when hit with "UV" light.

 MIDDLE-TOP (Rainbow): I duplicated fragment shader code and changed it by removing the mix function, which causes interpolation, and the two uniform colors.
 In gl_FragColor I just placed the whole position of the vUv variable like so... "gl_FragColor = vec4(vUv, 1.0);".
 I then proceeded to make a new variant of the addCoolCube function to link with the new fragment shader code.